abc-datacamp/abc-intro-2-git-in-rstudio/chapter1.md

 RStudio is an integrated development environment (IDE) that consolidates basic developer tools into a single, user-friendly interface.

-The RStudio IDE works alongside the R interpreter, and includes a console for code execution, a file browser, a help window, a package managment system, a dashboard for the work environment, and a text editor for composing code.
-Built into the IDE are keyboard shortcuts, code completion functionality, syntax-highlighting, as well as support for version control.
+The RStudio IDE works alongside the R interpreter, and includes a console for code execution, a file browser, a help window, a plot viewer, a dashboard for the work environment, and a text editor for composing code.
+Built into the IDE are keyboard shortcuts, code completion functionality, syntax highlighting, as well as support for version control.

 Which of the following is *not* a benefit of the RStudio IDE?